venu0245/Linux/lvm.md

   lvremove test1lv
   ```

-### EXTEND THE VOLUME SIZES ONE DISK TO ANOTHER DIFFERENT DISK
+### EXTEND THE VOLUME SIZE ONE DISK TO ANOTHER  DISK
 * create two physical volume's and
 * create one volume group
 * create logical volume
-*  to extend the volume group to the physical volume
+* extend the volume group to the physical volume
-* to resize/reduce to the volume group
+* resize/reduce to the volume group

 * `/dev/sda to /dev/sdb`